 When your sleep debt is low, this dip in energy will be less noticeable.
 If you’re carrying a lot of sleep debt, however, you’ll feel your energy levels plummet in the afternoon even more than usual.

 You can use the RISE app to see when this dip in energy is coming up, so you can schedule your tasks around this.

-We’ve covered how to stay productive through your afternoon dip here.
+We’ve covered how to beat the afternoon slump here.

 Feel like you’re meeting your sleep need each night, but still lacking in energy each day?
 It could be morning grogginess and circadian misalignment, but here are three other culprits: